UCB-Econ-148/sp23/syllabus.md

 ### Exams

 We will have a midterm that covers the first half of the course materials.
 The midterm is worth 15% of your total grade.
-- Midterm [Time and Location TBD]
+- Midterm [March 10th, In class]
-- Final [Time and Location TBD]
+- Final [May 9th, Location TBD]

-We will have a final exam during the campus-assigned slot: **TBD** The final exam will be cumulative.
+The final exam will be cumulative.

 More relevant logistics for exams will be announced on Ed.